-The way people engage with work in Australia is changing, increasingly we are embracing the gig-economy, and job seekers see flexibility and work-life balance as table stakes rather than the exception.
-A trend that was reflected in a SEEK Survey in 2018 in which Australian job seekers identified ‘flexible working arrangements’ as the most appealing company perk for job seekers (identified by 57% of respondents).
+The way people engage with work in Australia is changing.
+Increasingly we are embracing the gig-economy and job seekers see flexibility and work-life balance as table stakes rather than the exception.
+A trend that was reflected in a 2018 SEEK survey in which Australian job seekers identified ‘flexible working arrangements’ as the most appealing company perk for job seekers (identified by 57% of respondents).

 But what about the business owner?
 The self-made entrepreneur who has grown their business through a strong work ethic, personal drive and unyielding commitment.
 The leader who has achieved success by always being available and striving to be across every detail to ensure that their business won’t fail.

-•What drives you at work and in your personal life and give you positive energy?
+- What drives you at work and in your personal life and gives you positive energy?

-•What is the risk if you don’t make the change, both for you, your loved ones and the people that rely on you for work?
+- What is the risk if you don’t make the change for you, your loved ones and the people that rely on you for work?

 The Bridge Careers Drivers exercise is a simple yet effective tool that you can use to help prioritise what is really important to you.